Aliases for CCT3 Gene

 GeneCards Summary for CCT3 Gene

-CCT3 (Chaperonin Containing TCP1, Subunit 3 (Gamma)) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Protein folding.
-GO annotations related to this gene include unfolded protein binding.
+CCT3 (Chaperonin Containing TCP1 Subunit 3) is a Protein Coding gene.
+Diseases associated with CCT3 include Contractural Arachnodactyly, Congenital and Distal Arthrogryposis.
+Among its related pathways are Chaperonin-mediated protein folding and Organelle biogenesis and maintenance.
+Gene Ontology (GO) annotations related to this gene include unfolded protein binding.
+An important paralog of this gene is CCT4.